dsccommunity/SqlServerDsc/CONTRIBUTING.md

 ## Core contribution guidelines

-Please check out common DSC Community [guidelines](https://dsccommunity.org/guidelines).
+Please check out common DSC Community [contributing guidelines](https://dsccommunity.org/guidelines/contributing).

+## Running the Tests

+If want to know how to run this module's tests you can look at the [Testing Guidelines](https://dsccommunity.org/guidelines/testing-guidelines/#running-tests)

 ## Specific guidelines for SqlServerDsc